 Edinburgh is known throughout the world as a historic city and our nation's capital.
-Over recent decades it has built a reputation as a successful and prosperous city - regularly voted as one of the best cities in the world to live in, it attracts more visitors than any UK city outside London and more inward investment than any other Scottish city.
+Over recent decades it has built a reputation as a successful and prosperous city - regularly voted as one of the best cities in the world to live in, it attracts more visitors than any UK city outside London and sits in the top 4 cities in the UK for attracting inward investment.